wacncontent/CustomizeTool/output/articles/mobile-services/mobile-services-disaster-recovery.md

 These circumstances indicate a problem that might require a recovery operation:

 + Apps that are connected to your mobile service can't communicate with it for an extended period of time.
-+ Mobile service status is displayed as **Unhealthy** in the [Azure portal].
++ Mobile service status is displayed as **Unhealthy** in the [Azure Management Portal].
-+ An **Unhealthy** banner appears at the top of every tab for your mobile service in the Azure portal, and management operations produce error messages.
++ An **Unhealthy** banner appears at the top of every tab for your mobile service in the Azure Management Portal, and management operations produce error messages.
 + The [Azure Service Dashboard] indicates an availability problem.

 ## <a name="recover"></a>Recover from a disaster